-Instruction 2P Hours per week

-Duration of Semester End Examination 3 Hours

-Semester End Examination 50 Marks
+Instruction Duration of Semester End Examination Semester End Examination CIE Credits 2P Hours per week 3 Hours 50 Marks 50 Marks 1

-CIE 50 Marks

-Credits 1

 - 1. To acquire the knowledge on different types of electrical elements and to verify the basic electrical circuit laws and theorems. - 2.
 To determine the parameters and power factor of a coil, calculate the time and frequency responses of RLC circuits and to familiarize with measurement of electric power & energy. - 3.
 To determine the characteristics of Transformers, dc, ac machines and switch gear components.